 In fact, you can read much more here in a blog post I wrote about neurotransmitters and how they are involved in sleep problems: Drug Alternative for Anxiety and Insomnia.

 11. Could it be histamine?
-If you are a very light sleeper, waking every few hours and have anxiety dreams/nightmares a lot, this coould be worth considering.
-Some people don't break down histamine very well and need to either replace their DAO enzyme levels and/or follow a low histamine diet.
-I came across this with patients who just couldn't crack it.
-Below is a video from Nele in Belgium actually who explains how it works in her case.
+If you are a very light sleeper, waking every few hours and have anxiety dreams/nightmares a lot, this could be worth considering.
+Some people don’t break down histamine very well and need to either replace their DAO enzyme levels and/or follow a low histamine diet.
+I came across this with patients who just couldn’t crack it.
 If you wish to, you can check your histamine levels here.